soheilbm/carthage-cache/README.md

 # Carthage Cache
 Alternate solution for Carthage Caching.
 Carthage-cache needs ***Cartfile.resolve*** in order to work.
+Carthage cache doesnt update your library.
+It only build and cache the version that exist in your cartfile.resolve file.

 ### Installation